 2017: Saving Paradise in the Pacific

 In 2017, Birdfair’s theme was Saving Paradise in the Pacific.
 The event raised funds for work on the French Polynesian island of Rapa Iti.
 Here, invasive non native rats and goats are decimating populations of native birds.
 These include the Endangered Rapa fruit dove, along with eleven threatened seabirds like the Rapa shearwater and the local form of white-bellied storm petrel.
 Money from Birdfair will help BirdLife International organise the removal of goats and rats from nine Rapa islets.

 2016: Saving Important Areas in Africa

 In Africa, forests are under severe threat across the continent.
 Rainforest loss and degradation has been most severe in Madagascar and West Africa, but other forests such as those of East Africa are also under threat, as are the more widespread woodlands.
-The project focus will be on Tsitongambarika Forest, the only remaining area in south-east Madagascar that supports significant areas of lowland rainforest.
+The project focussed on Tsitongambarika Forest, the only remaining area in south-east Madagascar that supports significant areas of lowland rainforest.
 Tsitongambarika is biologically extraordinary (even by Madagascar’s standards) but threatened by very high rates of deforestation.
 These forests are unique even within Madagascar, with flora and fauna quite distinct from lowland forests elsewhere: many species of plant and animal at Tsitongambarika are endemic to south-east Madagascar, some being known only from this site.

 2015: Protecting Migratory Birds of the Eastern Mediterranean